open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/quality-and-observability/data-quality/incident-manager.md

 # Incident Manager

-## Openning and Triagging Incidents
+## Opening and Triagging Incidents
  In v1.1.0 we introduce the ability for user to manage and triagge incidents linked to failures.
 When a test case fail, it will automatically open a new incident and mark it as new. if enough information is available, OpenMetadata will automatically assign a severity to the incident - note that you can override this severity.
 It indicates that a new failure has happened.

 {% image